sutulas/sutulas/README.md

 # Seamus Sutula

-Student at Boston College pursuing a BS in Computer Science with minors in Math and Philosophy.
+Student at Boston College pursuing a BS in Computer Science with a minor Philosophy.

 Take a look at some of my work below!
 </div>